Here’s a radical thought: what if capitalism and communism were the same thing?

 How Constraints Change the Dynamics

-First: blocking compounding channels
+First: blocking compounding behavior

-Prohibits interest-based extraction outright.
+disallows interest-based extraction outright,

-This is a fundamentally different model with regards to timing.
 Most economic interventions are reactive, in that they redistribute after concentration has already occurred.
-The Islamic model is preventive.
-And if you’ve spent any time studying complex systems (or, I dunno, if you’ve ever tried to clean a kitchen after a dinner party versus during one), you know that where you intervene in a feedback loop matters enormously.
+On the other hand, the Islamic model is preventive.
+And if you’ve spent any time studying complex systems (or, I dunno, if you’ve ever tried to clean a kitchen after a dinner party versus during one), you know that where you intervene in a feedback loop changes the process enormously.
 Intervening upstream, before amplification, is orders of magnitude more effective than intervening downstream, after the damage is structural.
 (Husbands, please internalize this for your wives).

 Second: conditional ownership